 When it came to seeing how it was made, I saw just a handful of ingredients go into a giant pot.
 One was sweetened condensed milk.
-“That makes so much sense!”, I thought to myself.
+“That makes so much sense”, I remember thinking.
 My thought process went: It’s sweet.
 It’s condensed.
 It’s milk!
 With water and cocoa, it’s hot chocolate!

-Here we have a recipe that I adapted from that basic construct.
+Here we have a recipe that I adapted from that basic construct, with the exception that it’s peppermint hot chocolate.
+The peppermint is really good in it and adds a kick of something more.
+(If you prefer, it can be left out.)
 To make it even creamier, white chocolate chips are melted and stirred in.
 What you’ll end up with is a balance of sweet, creamy and chocolate flavors.
-The peppermint is really good in it and adds a kick of something more.
-(If you prefer, it can be left out.)

 Top it off with a heap of marshmallow topping and peppermint candies.
 It’ll look extra special and have even more to offer your palette!